Genomon-Project/paplot/paper/paper.md

 # Summary

-We introduce paplot, the software for generating dynamic reports that are frequently necessary in the post analyticalphases of cancer genome studies.
-The "interactive" nature of the paplot-generated reportsenables users to extract much richer information than that obtained from static graphs via most conventional visualization tools.
+We introduce paplot, the software for generating dynamic reports that are frequently necessary in the post analytical phases of cancer genome studies.
+The "interactive" nature of the paplot-generated reports enables users to extract much richer information than that obtained from static graphs via most conventional visualization tools.

+# Introduction

 The worldwide rapid accumulation of massive cancer genome sequencing data presents an unprecedented opportunity for obtaining enormous biologically and clinically important information.
 Several analytical tools have been developed for identifying somatic mutations [@koboldt2012varscan; @shiraishi2013empirical], structural variations [@rausch2012delly], and prominent mutation signatures [@shiraishi2015simple] and so on.
 However, the subsequent visualization and interpretation often demand us additional laborious efforts such as formatting and organizing the result tables via additional scripting, as well as graphic manipulation via drawing tools, occasionally with multiple trial-and-error parameter adjustments.